LucDuponcheelAtGitHub/mathProblems/README.md

 ## From the 2011 South African Junior Olympiad

-My twin brother pointed me at this interesting puzzle on [PuzzlingStackExchange](https://puzzling.stackexchange.com/questions/128595/prove-that-it-is-always-possible-for-them-to-join-the-line-so-that-the-number-of).
+My twin brother, Marc, pointed me at this interesting puzzle on [PuzzlingStackExchange](https://puzzling.stackexchange.com/questions/128595/prove-that-it-is-always-possible-for-them-to-join-the-line-so-that-the-number-of).

 The solution is an amazingly simple one.

-The correct position is the one with the number of women in the line before him.
+The correct position is the one with "the amount of women in the line" persons before him.

-I found it challenging to use `fixedPointOf`, defined using `until` (in fact a rewritten version of the standard `unitil`), to let the latecomer move from an arbitrary position to the correct position.
+I found it challenging to use `fixedPointOf`, defined using `until` (in fact a rewritten version of the standard `until`), to let the latecomer move from an arbitrary position to the correct position.

-I also gave a proof of the correctnes of the correct position.
+I also gave a proof of the correctnes of the correct position (with many thanks to my twin brother, Marc, for pointing out some inaccuracies in the proof).